AxonIQ/code-samples/snapshots/README.md

 # Snapshot
 In this demo we will show how to define and configure a Snapshot Trigger for a given Aggregate.

-Eventually you will need to speed up the Event Sourcing part of your Aggregate because you already have too many events.
+Eventually you will need to speed up the Event Sourcing part of your Aggregate because the number of events exceeds your defined aggregate loading time.
 That is when a Snapshot is desirable.
 Axon Framework helps you on that by simply configuring a `SnapshotTriggerDefinition` and instructing your `Aggregate` to use that.

 To do it, as said before, you have to configure one or more `SnapshotTriggerDefinition` instances.
 Axon Framework already provides some implementations, but you are free to implement your own:
 1. [NoSnapshotTriggerDefinition](https://github.com/AxonFramework/AxonFramework/blob/master/eventsourcing/src/main/java/org/axonframework/eventsourcing/NoSnapshotTriggerDefinition.java): Implementation that doesn't trigger snapshots at all.